 There are two common types of household moth to be concerned about.
 These two types each have areas of your home that they thrive in.
 We will look at each of these areas to give you a better idea of their behavior.

-Clothes Moth – Clothes moths come in two varieties; Webbing Moths and Casemaking Moths.
+Clothes moths come in two varieties—webbing moths and casemaking moths.
 The adult itself does not eat; they lay eggs near a food source.
 It is the larvae that eat and does the damage.
 One key difference is in how they move around and eat.
 Webbing Moths spin silk tubes, while Casemaking Moths enclose themselves in a tubular casing.

-Pantry Moth – As for pantry moths, also known as the Indian Meal Moth, are the most common moth.
+As for pantry moths, also known as Indian meal moths, are the most common moth.
 Pantry moths lay their eggs near a food source.
 Just like clothes moths, adults do not eat.
 When the eggs are hatched, the larvae are the ones who ruin the items they consume.

 With these two types of moths living in separate areas of a home, it leaves one to wonder if they ever make their way into each other’s territory.